Aurora: Towards Universal Generative Multimodal Time Series Forecasting: Introduction

-which excels at capturing cross-domain features.
+2) utilizing cross-modality information in training end-to-end multimodal supervised models, which effectively integrates domain knowledge in forecasting.
+For time series foundation models, the cross-domain generalization capabilities mainly come from the sensitivity to subtle differences in historical information from different domains.
+Some of them~\citep{timemoe,liu2025sundial} are pretrained on trillion-scale corpus with heavy backbones, thus possessing certain cross-domain adaption capabilities.
+Others~\citep{wang2025rose,wang2025lightgts,wu2025flame} have specific structures, which excels at capturing cross-domain features.
 However, their capabilites come from single time modality and lack explict domain knowledge guidance, thus hindering the performance.
 For end-to-end multimodal supervised models~\citep{timellm,liu2025calf}, though they consider the multimodal knowledge to enhance the domain-specific forecasting, they lack the ability to support zero-shot forecasting in cross-domain scenarios.
-In our view, the \textit{aurora} of next-generation time series foundation model lies in pretraining a cross-modality model on cross-domain time series corpus, which can \textit{utilize the domain knowledge within modalities and serve as a versatile out-of-box forecaster in complex scenarios.}
+In our view, the \textit{aurora} of next-generation time series foundation model lies in pretraining a cross-modality model on cross-domain time series corpus, which can \textit{utilize the domain knowledge within modalities and serve as a versatile out-of-the-box forecaster in complex scenarios.}

-See Figure~\ref{fig: intro}, we propose \textbf{Aurora} by pionnering the exploration of multimodal time series foundation model.
-Specifically, we pretrain Aurora on Cross-Domain Multimodal Time Series Corpus, with time series data and sample-wise domain-specific text descriptions.
+See Figure~\ref{fig: intro}, we propose \textbf{Aurora}, which pioneers the exploration of multimodal time series foundation model.
+Specifically, we pretrain Aurora on Cross-Domain Multimodal Time Series Corpus, with time series data and sample-wise, domain-specific text descriptions.
 Since previous works~\citep{chen2024visionts,yu2025towards} point out the endogenous images of time series contain additional geometric information, we also consider them into cross-modality learning.
 Considering the model architecture, Aurora adopts a novel cross-modality Encoder.
 Taking pretrained Bert~\citep{devlin2019bert} and ViT~\citep{liu2021swin} as modality encoders, Aurora then adopts token distillation to extract the key information in different modalities.
 To effectively model the cross-modality interaction, we propose a novel \textit{Modality-Guided Self-Attention Mechanism} to utilize the external domain knowledge to adjust the attention of internal information within the time series data to obtain temporal features, and then fuse them with text and image features.